Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Optical images with thin accretion disk

 In the thin disk approximation, the accretion disk lies in the equatorial plane, so outside the equatorial plane, $E_\nu = A_\nu = 0$.
 Under this condition, the total light intensity at each position on the observer's screen is given by

-where $n = 1, \ldots, N_{\max}$ represents the number of times a ray crosses the equatorial plane, $f_n$ is a fudge factor determined by the specific accretion disk model, and $\chi_n \equiv \nu_0 / \nu_n$ is the redshift factor.
+where $n = 1, \dots, N_{\max}$ represents the number of times a ray crosses the equatorial plane, $f_n$ is a fudge factor determined by the specific accretion disk model, and $\chi_n \equiv \frac{\nu_0}{\nu_n}$ is the redshift factor.

 From the above equation, it is evident that the intensity $Q_0$ depends on the factors $f_n$, $\chi_n$, and $E_n$.
 The fudge factor $f_n$ primarily influences the intensity of the narrow photon ring and has a minimal impact on the overall image.
-Therefore, we set $f_n = 1$ for simplicity.
-For the emissivity $E$ of BHs, there are various models available.
+Therefore, for simplicity, we set $f_n = 1$.
+There are various models available for the emissivity $E$ of black holes.
 To match astronomical observations (e.g., images of M87$^{\star}$ and Sgr A$^{\star}$), $E$ is commonly assumed to follow a second-order polynomial in log-space.
-In this study, we adopt the Gralla-Lupsasca-Marrone model \cite{gralla2020shape}, which is expressed as
+In this study, we adopt the Gralla-Lupsasca-Marrone model \cite{gralla2020shape}, expressed as

-This model remains widely accepted due to its consistency with predictions derived from general relativistic magnetohydrodynamic simulations of astrophysical accretion disks \cite{vincent2022images}.
+which remains widely accepted due to its consistency with predictions from general relativistic magnetohydrodynamic simulations of astrophysical accretion disks \cite{vincent2022images}.
 In equation (\ref{e}), the parameters $\gamma$, $\beta$, and $\sigma$ represent the rate of increase, radial translation, and dilation of the profile, respectively.
-These parameters determine the shape of the emitted photon distribution and can, in principle, be adjusted to match numerical simulations with observations.
+These parameters determine the shape of the emitted photon distribution and can be adjusted to match numerical simulations with observations.
 For simplicity, we set $\beta = 6m$, $\sigma = m$, and $\gamma = 0$ in this study, where $m$ is the mass of the boson star.

-Next, we turn to the determination of the redshift factor $\chi_n$.
-In this model, the accretion flow is treated as an electrically neutral plasma that travels along timelike geodesics.
-As previously discussed, these geodesics are associated with two conserved quantities, $E_{tl}$ and $L_{tl}$.
+Next, we determine the redshift factor $\chi_n$.
+In this model, the accretion flow is treated as an electrically neutral plasma traveling along timelike geodesics.
+As discussed earlier, these geodesics are associated with two conserved quantities, $E_{tl}$ and $L_{tl}$.
 Outside the marginally stable orbit, the flow follows circular orbits, and the angular velocity at radius $r_n$ is given by